Analyzing Privacy Leakage in Machine Learning via Multiple Hypothesis Testing: A Lesson From Fano: Conclusion

 \section{Conclusion}

 We presented a rigorous formulation of data reconstruction attacks and analyzed the privacy leakage of DP mechanisms using Fano's inequality.
-Our analysis gives upper bounds on the advantage of a reconstruction adversary, which we show empirically can be a strong indicator for the mechanism's actual privacy protection against privacy attacks.
-Consequently, we advocate for the use of our bounds both for interpreting the DP parameter $\epsilon$ and as a guideline for selecting it.
+Our analysis gives a numerical method for upper bounding the advantage of a reconstruction adversary, which we show empirically can be a strong indicator for the mechanism's actual privacy protection against privacy attacks.
+Consequently, we advocate for the use of our bounds both for interpreting the DP parameter $\epsilon$ and as a guideline for selecting it in practice.